DevPatel3547/Wumpus/README.md

 # Wumpus
-Wumpus, final project for ENGR 102 lab(2021)
+Wumpus, Final project for ENGR 102 lab(2021)

 Wumpus was a text-based game created for computers in 1973 by Gregory Yob, and was originally written in BASIC (the real original BASIC, not visual Basic.)
 This is a replication of the game in Python.